amimir4u/react/module-04.md

 - Inside clikHandler function put `setTitle('Updated')` => the component function will be executed again when our state changes.

 - State updating function doesn't change the value right away but instead schedules this state update.

+---

+### lecture 5: A Closer Look at te `useState` hook

+---

+- `useState` register some states for the component in which it is being called.

+- The component function is called four times and every time it is called a new separate state is created and managed independently by react.

+- React manages states for us so we use `const [title, setTitle]` and there is no need to use `let`. for the first time react use `props.title` in `useState(props.title)` for initialization and afterwards it doesn't use it.